Get Your Premium Membership

 Then, dream us on a mighty quest.

-To a land where dragons exist.
+To a land where dragons exist--

-Where we can run through mystical forests,
+where we run through mystical forests,

-as we chase unicorns through the mist.
+and chase unicorns through the mist.

-Then, on pretty balloons will float, I promise.
+Then float on pretty balloons, I promise.

-As through the marsh we must flee.
+Through the marsh we must flee,

-Toward evil knights guarding the keep,
+toward evil knights guarding the keep--

-Before we escape on the murmuring seas.
+before we escape on murmuring seas.

-Sleep my love, sleep.
+Sleep, my love, sleep.

 Close your eyes and spread your wings.